stormpath/express-stormpath/docs/upgrading.rst

 at `/oauth/token` instead.
 This was done to comply with the OAuth2 spec more closely, and ensure compatibility between libraries / frameworks.

+We've also changed the password reset flow route from `/forgot/change` to  `/change`.
+And for social login the callback route that were previously  `/[provider id]` is now `/callbacks/[provider id].
+I.e. `/google` has turned into `/callbacks/google`.

+And for email verification the path has changed from `/verified` to `/verify`.

 Other than the above, your upgrade process should go smoothly.
 There are, of course, lots of new features / configuration options, so please read through the new library documentation to get a feeling for it!